-- How are opportunities for improvement identified by the unit? - Does the unit have a quality improvement plan? - Does the quality improvement plan have actions assigned to individuals and target dates? - How often is this plan reviewed? - Does the unit have an audit schedule? - Does the unit have a panel of trained auditors? - Do auditors participate in the audits of other professional service units? - How are audit findings reviewed for effectiveness? - How often does management review the effectiveness and ongoing improvement of the QMS? - Does the quality policy include a commitment to continual improvement?
+- How are opportunities for improvement identified by the unit? - Does the unit have a quality improvement plan? - Does the quality improvement plan specify actions to be completed, by whom and by when? - How often is this plan reviewed? - Does the unit have an audit schedule? - Does the unit have a panel of trained auditors? - Do auditors participate in the audits of other support units? - How are audit findings reviewed for effectiveness? - How often does management review the effectiveness and ongoing improvement of the QMS? - Does the quality policy include a commitment to continual improvement?